Thomas Wilkes: Personal life

 Little is known of Wilkes' early years.
 He may have been a native of Sussex.
-Apparently he spent eight years in Continental Europe on the Grand Tour after 1564, before he became a probationer-fellow at All Souls College, Oxford in 1572, where he graduated B.A. in February 1573 (N.S.).
+Apparently, he spent eight years in Continental Europe on the Grand Tour after 1564, before he became a probationer-fellow at All Souls College, Oxford in 1572, where he graduated B.A. in February 1573 (N.S.).
 Wilkes married Margaret Smith, daughter of Ambrose Smith (a London Mercer) and Joan Coe, about 1578, with whom he had a daughter.
-After her death in 1596 he remarried with Frances Savage, daughter of Sir John Savage.
+After her death in 1596 he remarried Frances Savage, daughter of Sir John Savage.

 Career

-Shortly after graduation, and still a probationer of All Souls, he joined the embassy of dr. Valentine Dale to France as Dale's secretary.
+Shortly after graduation, and still a probationer of All Souls, he joined the embassy of Dr. Valentine Dale to France as Dale's secretary.
 (This caused some difficulty with the College that had to be resolved by Sir Francis Walsingham).
-In 1574 Queen Elizabeth instructed him to secretly contact the Prince de Condé and the Duke d'Alençon, who had been arrested by the French Queen-mother, Catherine de Medici, to reassure them of her support.
+In 1574, Queen Elizabeth instructed him to secretly contact the Prince de Condé and the Duke d'Alençon, who had been arrested by the French Queen-mother, Catherine de Medici, to reassure them of her support.
 Catherine found out and tried to apprehend Wilkes.
 When he managed to escape to England Queen Elizabeth ordered him to resolve the diplomatic incident or never come back.
 He returned to France and managed to convince Catherine of his innocence which allowed him to remain in France as an English diplomat.

-In February 1575 he was tasked with a mission to the Elector Palatine to convince him to send an army into France to aid the Huguenots under the Prince de Condé.
+In February 1575, he was tasked with a mission to the Elector Palatine to convince him to send an army into France to aid the Huguenots under the Prince de Condé.
 Wilkes followed this army on its campaign in France until the Peace of Monsieur in 1576.
 He returned to England highly recommended by both Condé and Alençon.
 He became a Clerk of the Privy Council in July 1576, which office he would hold intermittently till his death.